 Week 3 Devotionals

-Use these devotionals to assist you in your morning, noon, and evening prayers.
+Use these devotionals to assist you in your daily prayers.

-These daily devotionals are available here, in your booklet and on our app.
+These daily devotionals are available here and on our app.

 When he had said this, Jesus called in a loud voice, “Lazarus, come out!”